Kong/charts/charts/kong/README.md

 can locate one another and properly set CORS headers.
 See the [Property Reference documentation](https://docs.konghq.com/enterprise/latest/property-reference/) for more details on these settings.

+### Accessing Kong Manager from multiple URLs

+By default, Kong Gateway will be configured with `KONG_ADMIN_GUI_URL` set to the URL (from `hostname` and `path`) provided under `manager.ingress` in `values.yaml`.
+This enforces the CORS headers in the Admin API responses to match the URL of the Kong Manager.

+If you are configuring Kong Manager to be accessed from multiple URLs, to allow accessing the Admin API from different origins, you will need to set `manager.ingress.allowAnyOrigin` to `true`.
+This will skip injecting `KONG_ADMIN_GUI_URL` in the final rendered configuration, and allow access to the Admin API from any origin.

+Learn more:

+* Configuration reference for `admin_gui_url`: https://docs.konghq.com/gateway/latest/reference/configuration/#admin_gui_url
+* CORS in the context of Kong Gateway: https://docs.konghq.com/gateway/latest/production/networking/dns-considerations/#cors-in-the-context-of-kong-gateway

 ### RBAC